Skip to content

 Complete decision traceability.
 Every AI-assisted recommendation logged with source chain.

-No customer data leaves your perimeter.
-Right-to-be-forgotten respected across the AI layer.
+No customer data leaves your control zone.
+Right-to-erasure respected across the AI layer.
+Same posture for nLPD (Switzerland), PDPL (UAE), Loi 09-08 (Morocco).

 EU AI Act